migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

+**2024-06-28: Weekly update**
+The main focus during this week was the removal of the old Tesntet explorer.
+Result have only one Blockscout explorer and don't pay for the old one.
+As extra point - it was a great training for the further mainnet explorer removal.

+On the protocol side, I've rapidly fixed problems with Travis CI, base image was changed by the Travis.
+And as consequence this unblocked developers CI builds on the dev branch.

+On the community side, I'm creating a fresh SnapDB snapshot which will use around 50 GB instead of 550 GB and help validators to spend less on the storage.

+And finally, I'm working on the staking backend migration to the cheaper server.
+It will save us around 88% on costs.

+---

 **2024-06-21: Weekly update**
 The main focus during this week was the testnet snapshot service automation and now we have here the mainnet-like disaster recovery approach -  hot copy for the community and extra copies in the STORJ.
 It will help our community to spin up nodes in matter of 20 minutes instead of 3 days with sync from Genesis.